John West Foods

 John West Foods is a United Kingdom-based seafood marketing company established in 1857, and currently owned by Thai Union Group of Thailand.
 The company produces canned salmon and tuna, as well as mackerel, sardine, herring, brisling, anchovies and shellfish.

 History

-The original company was founded by T. L. Pelling and C. H. Stanley, who created Pelling Stanley and Company in 1857.
+The original company was founded by T. L. Pelling and C. H. Stanley, who created Pelling Stanley and Company in 1857 In Liverpool.
 The company soon specialized in importing canned food, which at the time was a novel product.
 By 1879, they were importing canned salmon from the John West company in Oregon, US.
 Pelling Stanley purchased the rights to use the John West name in 1888.
 The first shipments of John West Salmon appeared in 1892.

 By 1924, the three companies, operating separately, were all associated with Unilever: